brucejcooper/roon-mpris/README.md

 3. Click on "Settings", and select the zone you wish to control from your computer.
 4. Success!

+## Troubleshooting
+the Roon API uses UDP multicast packets to discover Roon cores on the same subnetwork.
+Some laptops (like my work one) block these packets, requiring you to connect directly to the host running the core.
+Run ```node . --help``` to see the options that allow you to do this.

+You can also specify a log level (try `all`) that the API uses to report what is going on.
+That might help

 # Credits
 I based this work off the following packages